NumericalAdvantage/ld-node-facedetector-2/README.md

 - Tell the reader what this node is, what it does and provide context.
 - Why is this node useful?

+#### Note that this node cannot be used with the facial recognizer if the setvisualization is set to true. update RFC

 ## The node in action

 - Show the reader what the node looks like in action.